 Surgical intervention involving toe-to-hand procedures has a history of excellent results with a high degree of patient satisfaction.
 The resulting survival rate of these transfers is reportedly as high as 98%.
 Reported grip strength is equal to 80% of the non-injured hand’s grip strength in addition to a 2 point discrimination of 8mm or less in most cases.

 Most patients who have undergone toe-to-thumb transfer return to work and resume previous leisure activities with a high degree of function and patient satisfaction.

 If You Believe You Need Reconstruction Surgery, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
 People who may require pollicization should be evaluated to find the best treatment option possible.

 If you have been injured, it’s important to be evaluated by a highly skilled professional.
-Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your arm.
+Call Dr. Mark Pruzansky and Dr. Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to improve the function of your arm.